Mohit-Kundu-1/Sigmoid_Neuron_Model/README.md

 # Sigmoid_Neuron_Model

-Learning and Implementing the Sigmoid Neuron model from Scratch.
+Learning and Implementing the Sigmoid Neuron Model from Scratch.

 This repository is the implementation of the Sigmoid Neuron Model on some arbitary datset.